Khwaja Usman: Final battle and death

 Just as the defeat of the Mughals seemed certain, Iftikhar Khan's devoted soldier, Sheikh Abdul Jalil, rode his horse towards Usman.
 Both of them aimed their crossbows at each other and fired.
 An arrow hit Usman's left eye, striking through his brain as Usman shot Abdul Jalil's chest.
 Usman tried to pull the arrow out of his eye, causing his right eye to come out too.
 Usman became blind and covered himself with a handkerchief.
 He gestured his elephant driver, Umar, to find and attack Shajaat.
 Umar, who did not realise the condition of his chief, told Usman that Shajaat is near the Mughal flag under the Mahua tree.
 Usman, no longer able to speak, tapped Umar's back as a gesture to proceed towards Shajaat.
 Fighting continued throughout the day, with Usman's other soldiers not knowing of their chief's condition.
 Usman died later, after also losing his speech.

 Usman's family and the Sarhangs brought his dead body back to Uhar and buried it at an unmarked spot between two hills.
 A false tomb was also created outside Usman's palace.
 Usman was succeeded as chief by his elder son Khwaja Mumriz, who was then pressured into relinquishing power to his uncle, Khwaja Wali.
 He sent his minister Wali Mandu Khel and Usman's youngest son Khwaja Yaqub to notify Shajaat of Usman's death and to offer surrender.

-To formalise a surrender, the Afghans gifted all 49 elephants and jewels to the Mughal Empire.
 The Mughals honoured Usman's relatives and the surrendered Afghans with gifts and a feast.